My Dead Piggy

-A long time ago, right after the last dinosaur thumped to the ground, I was actually young, immature, and quite vulnerable.
-A tiny skinny boy, filled with wonder about the world around me.
-Around this time period, I had a guinea pig.
-Black and white coloring, and almost chubby.
-A cute but paranoid little creature that I absolutely adored.
+Eons ago, right after the last dinosaur thumped to the ground, I was once quite young, immature, and very vulnerable.
+A tiny shy skinny boy, filled with wonder about the world around me.
+Around this time period, I had a beloved guinea pig.
+With black and white coloring, and almost chubby.
+A cute and precious but paranoid little creature that I absolutely adored.
 He would run around his little cage in a frenzy, afraid of everything and everyone, including me, but I loved the little fella.
 Shortly after I transferred to a new school my piggy keeled over in his cage.

-I cried for almost three days, but we buried him a day after he died.
-All my mother had was a coffee can, no boxes, so we used that.
-A poor piggy’s coffin that smelled like columbian roast.
+I cried for almost three days, but we buried him within a day after he died.
+All my mother had was a used coffee can, no small boxes, so we used that.
+A poor piggy’s small coffin with an aroma of Columbian roast.
 There are worse ways to be buried I’m sure.
-After the tears stopped, I thought about my piggie less and less, as is natural I suppose.
-The younger we are, the easier it seems for sorrow to end, out of sight, out of mind, and youthful resilience helps.
+After the tears finally stopped, I thought about my piggy less and less, as is natural I suppose.
+The younger we are, the easier it seems for our sorrow to end, out of sight, out of mind, and youthful resilience helps.
 A week after his burial, I heard some neighborhood kids in the lot next to my building, they were laughing and whooping, and it wasn’t a happy sound.
-Their voices had a mischievous tone, boys up to no good.
+Their voices had a mischievous tone, bad boys up to no good at all.
 Even then, I could usually tell the difference.

 Evil mischief seems to have a tone all its own.
-I went down the three floors to the bottom via the stairs, went out the door and around the corner.
+I went down the three floors to the bottom via the stairs, went out the door, and around the corner.
 It was a hot day, around noon, but something other than the Sun burned my eyesight.
-Horror itself dominated my vision, and scorched my soul.
+Horror itself dominated my vision and scorched my young fragile soul.

-There were four boys, all a few years older than me, standing around my piggys exhumed coffin.
-It was open, and they were handling his rotted corpse, putting something in his halfway bony head.
-I screamed, and they looked over, still laughing like maniacs.
+There were four boys, all a few years older than me, standing around my piggy's exhumed coffin can.
+It was pitifully open and empty because they were handling his rotted corpse, putting something in his halfway bony head.
+I screamed, and they looked over, still laughing like gleeful young maniacs.

-I then saw the one holding piggy lighting something up, it was a firecracker.
-That’s what they put between his jaws.
-The boy dropped it, and they all jumped back, and I stopped screaming when my piggy’s head exploded.
+I then saw the one holding my piggy's corpse lighting something up, it was a firecracker.
+That’s what they had put between his skeletal jaws.
+The boy dropped it, and they all jumped back.
+I stopped screaming when my piggy’s head exploded.

-I tackled the stairs two at a time, as if my young life depended on it, and who’s to say it didn’t?
+I tackled the stairs two at a time as if my small life depended on it, and who’s to say it didn’t?
 They were inside the building only a few feet behind me, damn they were BOLD!

-I reached my door,opened it quickly, and slammed it even faster and threw the bolt across.
-They were in the hall, and I heard a few more pops, then they were gone finally while I leaned against the door in pain and silence.
+Reaching my door, I opened it quickly and slammed it even quicker, throwing the bolt across.
+They were in the hall, and I heard a few more muffled pops, then they were gone finally while I leaned against the door in pain and silence.

-Eventually I went to the mirror, and noticed blood leaking from one ear, and a large cut in the lobe.
-In an hour, my hearing had returned to normal, and I cleaned myself up.
-I never mentioned this to my mother, and she never asked or noticed my lobe being damaged.
-I knew we were moving in two weeks, so that helped, and I never saw those boys again.
-That day, fear and darkness made a home in my soul, and so I was primed for my dark future, which in all reality truly started there, on that evil day.
+Eventually, I went to the mirror and noticed blood leaking from one ear and a small cut in the lobe.
+In an hour, my hearing had returned to normal, and I cleaned myself up the best I could.
+I never mentioned this to my mother, and she never asked or even noticed my lobe being damaged.
+I knew we were moving in a few weeks, so that helped.
+Gratefully I never saw those boys again.
+That day, fear and darkness made a home in my young soul, and so I was primed for my dark future, which in all reality truly started there, on that cursed evil day.

 Did you enjoy my story?
 Please let me know what you think by leaving a review!
 Thanks, professorjpjWrite a Review